 Michaela Ellis - Vice Chair of St Michael’s Governing Body

 I am a foundation governor and a member of The Curriculum, Standard & Effectiveness committee and the Resources Committee.
 I am a Lyme Regis Town Councillor and have lived in Lyme Regis all my life.
 I have two children who both attended St Michael’s and during their time there I was an active member of the PTFA.

 I have lived in Lyme now for over eleven years and both my children have been or are still attending St Michaels Primary School.
 I made a slow start all those years ago at school but was privileged to have very good teaching and support which led to a career in physiotherapy and working with my husband in business.
 I am still learning!
 Despite my dislike of sitting on committees, I became a Foundation Governor and am hoping to contribute all I can to ensure the children enjoy and get the best from their education.

-Mrs Betty Wood – Foundation Governor
+Mrs Diane Benjamin, BA, MA Engl - Foundation Governor

-Mr David Edwards – Associate member
+Mr David Edwards – Co-opted Governor